aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Localisations
      - Total number of localisations.
 Equals the number of spots drawn on the image.

+   * - nFrames
+     - The number of frames.

+   * - Area
+     - The area of the image.

+   * - Density
+     - The localisation density in the image.

    * - HWHM
      - The Half-Width at Half-Maxima (HWHM) of the PSF.